GabrielDenis/gabrieldenis/README.md

 <h3 align="center">A Fullstack developer from Argentina!!</h3>

 <h3>About me:</h3>
 <p>I started in the world of programming because I was always interested in technology and curious about its inner workings.
-I started my journey learning Python data structures, sorting algorithms, n-ary trees, graphs, etc. I am currently training to develop as a Full Stack Developer and longed to get my first work experience in the same field.
+I started my journey learning Python data structures, sorting algorithms, n-ary trees, graphs, etc. I am currently training to develop as a Full Stack Developer and longed to get my first work experience in the same field.</p>

-I have the necessary skills to contribute knowledge to the company that decides to bet on me, I have had the opportunity to develop soft communication skills thanks to working in the family business serving clients, I am confident that I have good programming and teamwork skills.
-It is my goal in the future to be able to develop personally and professionally in the software development industry and to be able to work happily on it.</p>

 <h3 align="left">Projects i worked on recently:</h3>